 Canned Heat – Alcohol in a Disposable Can

-It burns for about 5 hours on a full tank (1.2 liters) and is compact (30x30x50cm) and lightweight.
+The heat pal will burn for about 5 hours on a full tank (1.2 liters) and is compact (30x30x50cm) and lightweight.
 The heat may be adjusted as desired.
-It is okay to use indoors with proper ventilation.

 Homemade Alcohol Can Stove/Heater